ewerthonk/ML-wine-quality/README.md

 - The variables **ARE NOT** balanced.
 - There is a possibility of **Outliers**.

-It is also suggested that not all the 11 variables are relevante.
+It is also suggested that not all the 11 variables are relevant.
 They are:

 1. fixed acidity
 2. volatile acidity